robbailiff/eleventy-base-blog/posts/2021-02-27-how-to-configure-the-collections-in-netlify-cms-1.md

 **Important!** It is worth noting that order of the fields in your Netlify CMS `config.yml` file determines their order in the editor UI.

 ## Conclusion

+I found going through the code, reading the docs and trying to understand what I had done a really useful exercise, and hopefully this can be useful to someone else too.
+You view my GitHub repository for the project [here](https://github.com/robbailiff/eleventy-base-blog), and the Netlify CMS documentation [here](https://www.netlifycms.org/docs/configuration-options).